luolsph/academic-kickstart/content/home/research.md

 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
   title = "PASA"
-  content = "PASA is a hybrid architecture that integrates online streaming processing into each distributed and parallelized data process in a MapReduce framework" align = "center"  # Choose `center`, `left`, or `right`.
+  content = """PASA is a hybrid architecture that integrates online streaming processing into each distributed and parallelized data process in a MapReduce framework""" align = "center"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).